Down (film): Plot

 A terrorism unit is assembled at the building to get any further terrorists out of the building.
 Meanwhile, Jennifer and Mark discover a recent suicide could be linked to the incidents, as his extremely superstitious widow believes his soul has returned to punish others.
 Jennifer and Mark enter the building to discover and stop the threat once and for all.
 During the entry, Jennifer is taken into custody posing as a METEOR executive.
-During her first attempt to prove this fraud, she receives a phone call from a friend to explains that while Steinberg's time working on the chips has been revoked, Steinberg continued to work on the project except not with dolphin brains.
-Eventually, Mitchell abandons Steinberg for fear of his own reputation being ruined.
+During her first attempt to prove this fraud, she receives a phone call from a friend to explain that while Steinberg's time working on the chips had been revoked, Steinberg continued to work on the project, except not with dolphin brains.

+Eventually, Mitchell abandons Steinberg for fear of his reputation being ruined.
 Mark manages to get into the Millennium Building and discovers a large bio-chip in the form of a brain in an elevator shaft.
 It is assumed that this brain is alive and controlling the elevators.
-He attempts to destroy using a screwdriver, but this attempt fails when it sends a flaming elevator down to kill him.
-Mark barely escapes while the elevator kills a SWAT officer who was barely out of the elevator shaft before he was sliced in half from his waist down with the upper half of his body sliding across the floor.
-Mark gets a hold of a stinger missile launcher and is about to destroy the organ when Steinberg intervenes, threatening him.
-Jennifer appears, having escaped custody and frees Mark.
+He attempts to destroy it using a screwdriver, but this attempt fails when it sends a flaming elevator down to kill him.
+Mark barely escapes while the elevator kills a SWAT officer who was barely out of the elevator shaft before he was sliced in half from his waist down, with the upper half of his body sliding across the floor.
+Mark gets hold of a stinger missile launcher and is about to destroy the organ when Steinberg intervenes, threatening him.
+Jennifer appears, having escaped custody, and frees Mark.
 As Mark tries to destroy the organ a third time, the police enter, giving Steinberg the opportunity to hold Jennifer hostage.
 Jennifer manages to escape thanks to Steinberg being unable to recognize one of his superiors.
 Steinberg is grabbed by the elevator shaft cables and pulled in, along with Mark.
 At the last second, Jennifer kicks the stinger launcher to Mark, who proceeds to destroy the organ.
 Steinberg's mutilated corpse falls seconds later.

-Some time later, Mark and Jennifer leave a hospital where they find themselves trapped in an elevator.
+Sometime later, Mark and Jennifer leave the hospital where they find themselves trapped in an elevator.
 However, it proves to be a ruse for Mark to make a romantic overture toward Jennifer.